-The role of the classroom teacher is to be the front line in the identification of students who may need accommodations/modification of program.
-Although not all classroom teachers have special education qualifications, they play a vital role in the delivery of services to all special education students.
+The role of the classroom teacher is to support the learning of all students including those who may need accommodations/modifications to their program.
+Although not all classroom teachers have special education qualifications, they play a vital role in assessing student learning and ensuring the delivery of services to all special education students.
 Within the regular classroom, the teacher works with all students to meet their individual needs.